-- Coarse phase adjust lengthens or shortens the high and/or low pulses of the output clock in units of TFOD. - The coarse phase adjust will not shorten the output clock period to anything less than 2 × TEOD high + 2 × TEOD low. - This means coarse adjust cannot be used if the integer divider ratio is 1, 2, 3, or 4. - Coarse phase adjust can lengthen or shorten (subject to the above rule) the output clock period by up to 2 × TFOD high + 2 × TFOD low. - Such a large change in a single clock period may have serious effects on devices receiving the output clock, so the user is cautioned to consider that before applying a large adjust at one time.
-Multiple smaller adjustments can be performed by the user over a period of time to avoid this.
+- Coarse phase adjust lengthens or shortens the high and/or low pulses of the output clock in units of TFOD. - The coarse phase adjust will not shorten the output clock period to anything less than 2 × TFOD high + 2 × TFOD low. - This means coarse adjust cannot be used if the integer divider ratio is 1, 2, 3, or 4. - Coarse phase adjust can lengthen or shorten (subject to the above rule) the output clock period by up to 2 × TFOD high + 2 × TFOD low. - Such a large change in a single clock period may have serious effects on devices receiving the output clock, so the user is cautioned to consider that before applying a large adjust at one time.
+Multiple smaller adjustments can be performed by the user over a period of time to avoid this. - Logic within the 8A34004 will take the positive (lengthen the period) or negative (shorten the period) adjustment value provided by the user and apply it in a single clock period to the limits listed in the preceding rules. - For clock signals that are using 50% / 50% duty cycle, adjustments will be applied approximately equally to the high and low portions of the clock. - For clock signals using other duty cycle selections, adjustments will only be applied to the low portion of the clock. - The user can apply as many of these updates as desired, so the range of adjustment is unlimited.